Appellate Court Affirms Trial Court’s Decision Allowing Mother Maintain Custody Of Her Child

 The facts, both as found by the trial court and as shown by the record, do not clearly and convincingly establish that Mother poses a risk of substantial harm to the child.
 Nothing in the record before us suggests that the trial court abused its discretion in crediting Mother’s testimony….
 Although Grandmother was apparently instrumental in Caleb’s upbringing, such a circumstance does not warrant removing the child from Mother’s custody.

 If a family member attempts to gain custody of your biological child claiming you aren’t a fit parent, you should seek the services of an experienced family law attorney.
-Contact Jim Widrig or any of the attorneys at Widrig Law, PLLC to schedule a free consultation.
+Contact Jim Widrig or any of the attorneys at Widrig Law, PLLC to schedule a consultation.
 Our phone number is 615-417-7800